Upper-Division Admission into Visual Art

 Upper-Division Art Admission required before taking 300-level or 400-level studio Art courses

-This process is for all Visual Art majors (BA and BFA), Visual Art minors, Graphic Design majors, Illustration majors, Art Education majors, Art Teaching endorsement.
+This process is for all Visual Art majors (BA and BFA), Visual Art minors, Graphic Design majors, Illustration majors, Art Education majors and Art Teaching endorsement.

 - Be admitted to Boise State as a student.